-If someone had an unsatisfactory online shopping experience, he or she can do the following:
+If someone had an unsatisfactory online shopping experience, they can do the following:

-- Call Ministry of Domestic Trade, Co-Operatives and Consumerism at 1800886800 or file the complaint at their complaint website
+- Call the Ministry of Domestic Trade, Co-operatives, and Consumerism at 1800886800 or file the complaint at their complaint website

-You can also refer to an article on 'Commercial Fraud in Malaysia - What to do?" here
+You can also refer to this article on "Commercial Fraud in Malaysia - What to do."

-Failure to Comply to the Consumer Protection (Electronic Trade Transactions) Regulations 2012
+Failure to Comply With the Consumer Protection (Electronic Trade Transactions) Regulations 2012

-Punishment and penalty that will be imposed are:
+The Punishment and penalties that will be imposed are:

 - Fine of up to RM100,000 (US$31,250)

-If after the conviction, you continue to commit the offence, then in addition to the above penalties, you or the company will be fine an additional RM1,000 (US$312) for each day for which the offence continues.
+If, after the conviction, you continue to commit the offence, then in addition to the above penalties, you or the company will be fined an additional RM1,000 (US$312) for each day for which the offence continues.

 The aggrieved consumer can also file a claim with the Tribunal for Consumer Complaints.
 If this civil remedy is successful, then you or the company will pay another penalty as imposed by this Tribunal.

 Based on the study conducted by MasterCard between November and December 2012, China leads the Asian region as the country with the highest tendency to conduct online shopping, with 102 Index Points.
-The results for the rest of the other Asian countries are as follow:
+The results for other Asian countries are as follows:

 From the above table, Malaysians are still hesitant to do shopping online, but with better consumer protections, they might change their mind.